ubisoft/vulnmine/docs/Develop.md

 1. In a docker container in normal execution.
 2. In a docker container running the tests.
 3. In the source code directory directly (as a module)
+4. With pycharm
-4. In a test directory, running the packaged module.
+5. In a test directory, running the packaged module.

 ### Running in Docker